 The first “killer” is DUST.
-While keeping your camera & lenses away from dirt & grime sounds like common sense, it’s not always the case.
-Even if you avoid specifically dusty areas, it is inevitable that dust will still creep in to every crevasse it can.
-The most important part to keep dust out of is your digital cameras sensor.
+While keeping your camera & lenses away from dirt and grime sounds like common sense, it’s not always the case.
+Even if you avoid specifically dusty areas, it is inevitable dust will creep into every crevasse it can.
+The most important part to keep dust out of is your digital camera’s sensor.
 Some ways to prevent this (as much as possible) are: If there’s no lens on your D-SLR, it better have a body cap on it!
 Always keep the internal parts of your camera protected.
-It’s best when changing lenses to do it when the camera is off, and to hold the mount slightly downward as you’re changing.
+It’s best when changing lenses to do it when the camera is off and to hold the mount slightly downward as you’re changing.
 Also, if your other pieces of equipment are dusty (like your lens) it can easily transfer to your image sensor.
 So, also keep everything as dirt & dust free as possible.

 You can purchase compressed air cans which give a nice swift blow of air onto whatever you’re pointing it at.
 There are also bulb blowers which are easier to transport in a camera bag, are inexpensive, and are an easy way to keep those nasty little particles away.

 Another “killer” is FUNGUS.
 Fungi like to creep into lenses when you least expect it.
 On normal fungus levels, it is very hard to spot unless you know exactly what you’re looking for.
 But the thing about fungus is, it doesn’t stop growing.
 Over time it will etch the glass in a lens to the point of no return.
 Fungi is especially a problem in humid climates and I don’t just mean the rainforest.
 If you live near a body of water, or a place where it rains on a fairly regular basis, your equipment is susceptible.